sayar/RedisMVA/module1_intro_kv_dbs/README.md

 4  | Investment | 4500.00 | YEN | 1
 5  | Savings | 4500.00 | YEN | 1

-In the above data schema, the **HOLDER** field in the **Accounts** table is a **Foriegn Key** into the **Accounts** table.
-This is what creates the association between the two data entities.
-SQL actually requires that in order to create an Account, you must have a valid Foreign key that points to an existing person, which can cause some loss in flexibility.
+In the above data schema, the **HOLDER** field in the **Accounts** table is a **Foreign Key** into the **Accounts** table.
+This key is what creates the association between the two data entities.
+SQL requires that in order to create an Account, you must have a valid Foreign key that points to an existing person, which can cause some loss in flexibility.

 With the schema above its easy to answer the question:

-*Who is the account holder for account with ID = 3?*
+*Who is the account holder for the account with ID = 3?*

 Because we have a foreign key HOLDER for the account we can quickly and easily look up that the account holder is **Sam Brightwood**.
-This is because there is a **many:one** relation ships from Account entities and Person entities.
+This is because there is a **many:one** relationship from Account entities and Person entities.

 Now, how about the question:

 *Which accounts does person Steven Edouard hold?*

 To answer this question, it requires us to do a **join** which essentially is a set operation to find all of the rows in the **Accounts** table which match the Person ID = 0.
-This can become an expensive operation as the data in the tables grow toward larger and larger numbers.
+This operation can become an expensive as the data in the tables grow in larger and larger numbers.

 ### Key-value Structure

 In the key-value data structure, we want to reduce the Person table into a collection of keys and values that are identifiable by a Person ID.
-The key is an index in the key-value store but we can add a second index embedded in the same key.
+The key is an index in the key-value store, but we can add a second index embedded in the same key.
 For example, we want to take Person with ID=0 and store their first name, we can name our key: `0:first_name` or maybe `person:0:first_name` by using the ':' as an index separator in the key.
 If we follow this nomenclature of `table-name:key:property`, the above data can be flatted to the following key-value pairs.

 ```
 "person:0:first_name" = "Steven"